20k students using DeakinSync

 Australia’s tertiary education sector is being challenged on many fronts.
 Uncertainty due to changing funding models, increased competition for students among public and private institutions, and the arrival of the digital economy are causing many to rethink how they go to market.
 At Melbourne’s Deakin University, Chief Digital Officer (CDO), William Confalonieri, is responding by creating an innovative, integrated digital landscape that is transforming the way students, academics, administrative staff and the local community interact.

 Confalonieri is under no illusions as to the nature of the challenge ahead for Deakin.
 “We’re facing big disruption.
 The digital economy is going to change our business in many aspects.
 Certainly the current wave is already changing business processes, the way we work and create, and it is changing our business model.
 We know that we will need to continue to react and become even more proactive if we want to play a central role in the still-forming, digital landscape in the education sector.”

-Confalonieri and his team selected MuleSoft’s Anypoint Platform because it offered pre-built connectors, integration templates and drag-and-drop tooling to ease the task of connecting applications.
+Confalonieri and his team looked at a number of options before selecting MuleSoft’s Anypoint Platform.
+They selected Anypoint Platform because the solution offered pre-built connectors, integration templates and drag-and-drop tooling to ease the task of connecting applications.

 “When we went through the selection process, we were looking for a combination of things.
 We wanted a platform that would be agile, cost-effective and powerful.
 MuleSoft certainly ticked all those boxes,” Confalonieri admits.

 Aware that his team would require external assistance given the size of the integration project, Confalonieri also engaged MuleSoft partner, Sixtree.
 “We found that with the combination of Sixtree and MuleSoft, we have been really able to develop the platform we were looking for.”